Ryhazerus/coilover/README.md

 ## Contributing
 For contributions and change requests, please open an issue first to discuss what you would like to change.

-And further more please make sure to update tests as appropriate.
+And furthermore please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)